Marinas on the coast

 Porto Montenegro (Tivat)

 The flagship superyacht marina on the coast and the largest of its tier in the central Adriatic.
-Around 460 berths take yachts from 12 m to 250 m LOA, with about 145 berths sized for 25 m+ vessels.
-A phased expansion to 850 berths is planned.
+512 berths take yachts from 12 m to 250 m LOA.
+The marina is a TYHA 5 Gold Anchor Platinum facility - the highest international rating.
+A 100-berth expansion is scheduled to begin in 2027.

 Facilities include duty-free fuel up to 1,000 l/min, high-capacity power, fibre on every berth, on-site customs, a 24/7 manned dock and a haul-out yard.
-Awarded Superyacht Marina of the Year in 2015 and the only Montenegrin marina that regularly hosts 70 m+ vessels.
+Awarded Superyacht Marina of the Year 2021 (TYHA), having previously held Superyacht Marina of Distinction from 2015-2017.
+The only Montenegrin marina that regularly hosts 70m+ vessels.

-It anchors a residential and lifestyle village (Regent hotel, Naval Heritage Museum, retail, ~700 apartments) - which is why it is the primary draw for foreign property buyers.
+It anchors a residential and lifestyle village (Regent and SIRO hotels, Porto Montenegro Yacht Club, Knightsbridge International School, Naval Heritage Museum, 170+ retail and dining establishments, 750+ apartments) - which is why it is the primary draw for foreign property buyers.
+Recent additions include AURA Beach and D'LIRIO, the marina's new dining and lifestyle destinations.

 → Porto Montenegro property guide